akarpisz/Baby-Monitor/README.md

 Nginx configuration could fill books upon books, but my configuration is basic.
 “Sudo apt install nginx”, the go to /etc/nginx/sites-available.
 I created a new file based on the default (sudo mv default whateveryounameit) and this is what it looks like:

-*be sure to change the local ip address to the static ip you’ve set, and change the “root” to wherever you cloned the repo to* server {
+*be sure to change the local ip address to the static ip you’ve set (or your hostname, set by the avahi daemon.
+Usually, it's "pi.local" on the Raspberry Pi), and change the “root” to wherever you cloned the repo to*

+server {
         listen 80;
         listen [::]:80;